Course Catalog 2019-2020

 Petitions for waivers or substitutions of the academic policies of the College should be directed to the registrar for consideration by the petitions subcommittee of the academic standards committee.
 Advice on preparing a petition may be sought from the dean for academic advising, or the student's faculty advisor.

-New students are also assigned a volunteer upperclass student who works as a liaison with the students and their faculty advisors.
-The upperclass counselors (UCCs) help new students become acquainted with Kenyon and are available to provide assistance at all times.
+New students are also assigned a volunteer upperclass student who works as a liaison with the students, their faculty advisors and the New Student Programs Office.
+The upperclass students help new students become acquainted with Kenyon and are available to provide assistance throughout Orientation.